DIY Valentines For the Last-Minute Parent

 Photo Opp Valentines

 Want to share pictures with friends and family?
 This popular Valentine’s Day idea is the way to go.
-Little Hiccups shares how to take the picture and attach a snack or item of choice.
+Little Hiccups shares how to take a picture and attach a snack or item of choice.

 Not into the whole gifting a valentine thing?
 Whether you’re looking for cute notes to store in your child’s lunchbox —Like this cutie from A Bird With a French Fry — or just want some valentines you can print out for him to pass around, print out and gift valentines are the option of choice.